johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   var greeting: String = "Hello, there!"

   distributed func greet(person: Person) async throws {
-    person.greet("\(greeting)!
+    try await person.greet("\(greeting)!")
   }
 }
 ```

-The `ActorTransport` will be explained in depth in the detailed design sections, in general though the transport is to be considered an actor local value, which is not intended to be shared with other actors (i.e. unmovable).
-While the `self.transport.address` is possible to be shared with other actors, or even stored by them.
-It is a common pattern to store a set of known actors or addresses, in order to maintain a "watched" set of actors, which we can use to check incoming addresses against--is this message from a "new" actor, or one which I already have seen and stored in my "watched" set?
-These kinds of situations come up frequently in distributed system programming, and it is useful to be able to store addresses, with detachment to any actual reference to the real remote actor.

 ### "Known to be local" distributed actors

 Usually programming with distributed actors means assuming that an actor may be remote, and thus only `Codable` parameters/return types may be used with it.
-This is a sound and resilient model, however it sometimes becomes a frustrating limitation when an actor is "known to be local".
+This is a sound and resilient model, however it sometimes becomes a frustrating limitation when an actor is "_known to be local_".

 This situation sometimes occurs when developing a form of manager actor which always has a single local instance per cluster node, but also is reachable by other nodes as a distributed actor.
 Since the actor is defined as distributed, we can only send messages which can be encoded to it, however sometimes such APIs have a few specialized local functions which make sense locally, but are never actually sent remotely.
 We do want to have these local-only messages to be handled by exactly the same actor as the remote messages, to avoid race conditions and accidental complexity from splitting it up into multiple actors.